Andy Thomas

 Andrew Sydney Withiel Thomas, AO (born 18 December 1951) is an Australian and American aerospace engineer and a former NASA astronaut.
 He has dual nationality; he became a U.S. citizen in December 1986, hoping to gain entry to NASA's astronaut program.
 He is married to fellow NASA astronaut Shannon Walker.

-Education
+Early life and education

 Thomas went to St Andrews Primary School, Adelaide at Walkerville in South Australia and subsequently to St Peter's College, Adelaide.
-After secondary school, he studied at the University of Adelaide, where he received a BEng degree with First Class Honours in 1973 and a PhD degree in 1978, both in Mechanical Engineering.
+After secondary school, he studied at the University of Adelaide, where he received a BEng degree with First Class Honours in 1973 and a PhD degree in 1978, both in mechanical engineering.

 He appears in the 1972 edition of the Adelaide University Engineering Society's (AUES) annual publication, Hysteresis.
 The caption below a photograph of the 21-year-old Thomas reads:

 A.S.W.
 (Syd) Thomas: Hides his massive intellect behind a screen of silence and hair.
 His abilities are varied and include designing wine labels for the A.U.E.S.